mwaskom/seaborn/doc/installing.rst

 <https://store.continuum.io/cshop/anaconda/>`_, as this makes it easy to manage
 the main dependencies, which otherwise can be difficult to install.

-I attempt to keep seaborn working on the versions available through the stable Debian channels.
+I attempt to keep seaborn importable and generally functional on the versions available through the stable Debian channels.
 There may be cases where some more advanced features only work with newer versions of these dependencies, although these should be relatively rare.

 There are also some known bugs on older versions of matplotlib, so you should in general try to use a modern version.
 For many use cases, though, older